 - The plan will be local in terms of material and design selections and engaging to the various ethnic, social, and religious communities in the area while appealing to the many external visitors.

-- The plan will be responsive/agile both for now and future economies.
+- The plan will be responsive/agile both for now and for future economies.
 Infrastructure recommendations must accommodate change.

 - Connectivity (i.e. bicycle and walking paths) will be included in the plan.